Grace Lee Whitney: Star Trek

 Whitney first met Star Trek creator Gene Roddenberry when she was cast as the female lead "Sgt.
 Lilly Monroe" in Roddenberry's TV pilot Police Story which was filmed just weeks after the second Star Trek pilot in 1965.

 Both shows shared many of the same crew including associate producer Robert H. Justman and executive in charge of production Herbert F. Solow and eventual Star Trek co-star DeForest Kelley.
 Police Story was not picked up but Star Trek was.
 (Police Story was later screened as a TV movie in 1967 along with several other failed pilots; by this time Star Trek was in its second season.
 The networks again chose not to pick up the show.)

 Roddenberry cast Whitney in Star Trek as Yeoman Janice Rand, the personal assistant to Captain James T. Kirk.
 While the stars of the show were William Shatner (Captain Kirk) and Leonard Nimoy (Mr. Spock), Whitney shared the same billing as DeForest Kelley, who played Dr. McCoy.

 On September 1, 1966, one week before the first episode screened on NBC, Whitney, Shatner and Nimoy were interviewed by Barbara Walters on The Today Show where they discussed the new show.
 The first promotional photographs for Star Trek also featured Shatner, Nimoy and Whitney—separately and together—with pre-production costumes for all and an early version of the "beehive" hairstyle that Whitney's character had in the filmed episodes.

 Whitney appeared in eight of the first 15 episodes, after which she was released from her contract.
 The official reason given for Whitney's departure from the show was that her character limited romantic possibilities for Captain Kirk.

-At the time Whitney was guaranteed to appear in seven of the first 13 episodes and contracted for four days work on each.
+At the time Whitney was guaranteed to appear in seven of the first 13 episodes and contracted for four days of work on each.
 However, she was used for nine additional days.
 On September 8, 1966, also the date of broadcast of the first episode of Star Trek, "The Man Trap", Whitney's agent was informed that her contract had been terminated, which was around a week prior to the shoot of her penultimate episode, "The Conscience of the King".
 Roddenberry told Whitney that he did not want to lose Rand as he wanted her relationship with Kirk to continue.
 In a memo to Star Trek showrunner Gene Coon on October 27, 1966, Roddenberry suggested bringing Whitney back as Rand, albeit with a different hairstyle, similar to the one she had in Police Story, as this "made her look much younger and softer", but she was never invited back to the series.

 Whitney said that, while still under contract, she was sexually assaulted by an executive associated with the series.
 Later, in a public interview, she stated that Leonard Nimoy had been her main source of support during that time.
 She went into more details about the assault in her book The Longest Trek, but refused to name the executive, saying in the book, "This is my story, not his."